gvwilson/thirdbit/src/fiction/iffy/index.md

 with a chipped ceramic mug in her hand.

-"'Bout affin' time," her uncle said sharply when she knocked on the door of the pilot house and handed him the mug.
+"'Bout affin' time," her uncle said sharply when she knocked on the door of the pilot house and handed him his tea.
 He slurped a mouthful and set it in the ring next to the ship's wheel.

 Iffy glanced at the control panel.
-Tiny cameras dotted about the ship showed the engine, the hold, the sails, and practically everywhere else on the ship except the insides of the cabins and the tiny toilet near the stern.
+Tiny cameras dotted about the ship showed the engine, the hold, the sails, and practically everything else on board except the insides of the cabins and the tiny toilet near the stern.
 Small graphs scattered among the images told her at a glance how much fuel they had,